FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 ## Purchasing

-While customers are bound to the term of a commitment discount, cloud-service providers offer some or all of the following payment options before and/or during the term:
+While customers are bound to the term of a commitment discount, providers offer some or all of the following payment options before or during the term:

 * *All Upfront* - The commitment discount is paid in full before the term begins.
 * *No Upfront* - The commitment discount is paid on a repeated basis, typically over each billing period of the term.